yukiodesigns/estates/README.md

 ## Contributors

-We would like to express our gratitude to the following contributors who have played a significant role in the development of RealEstateHub:
+We would like to express our gratitude to the following contributors who have played a significant role in the development of Yukio Estates:

 - [Elsie Oduor](https://github.com/yukiodesigns)
 - [Daniel Orwenjo](https://github.com/manlikeganga19)